The Old Story Retold: How the Jesus Narrative Echoes Ancient Myth Cycles

 Divine Kingship

-Mesopotamian kings were often presented as sons of gods.
-They performed rituals of symbolic death and renewal to affirm their right to rule.
-When Jewish elites were exiled in Babylon, they encountered these myths and ideas.
-Some of that influence can be traced in later Jewish thought about messiahs, divine kingship, and cosmic order.
+Mesopotamian kings were frequently presented as the sons of gods, and they performed rituals of symbolic death and renewal in order to affirm their right to rule.
+When the Jewish elite were carried into exile in Babylon, they encountered these myths and ideas at first hand.
+Some of that influence can be traced afterwards in later Jewish thinking about messiahs, divine kingship, and the wider cosmic order.
+These themes never stayed confined to Mesopotamia either, since trade and empire carried them across the whole region, forming the cultural soil that nourished later traditions.

 5. Egypt: Horus, Osiris, and the Family Drama of Divinity